Skip to main content

 Dairy Replacements

-So what are your alternatives?
+What are your alternatives?
 Well, as always, we recommend balance.
 It is important to remember to eat a variety of foods each day.
 Most often we find that people eat only 16 different food items on average.
 Dairy and wheat are the most widely consumed.
 Try different alternate sources such as almond, rice, hemp, and coconut.
 Switch them up and give your body some alternatives.
 These can easily be substitute in recipes and added to your favourite cereals.